 Left: Hummingbird Scientific’s SEM liquid holder for JEOL microscopes (left) and FEI microscopes (right, mounted on assembly stand).Read MoreEdit

 How it Works

 Hummingbird Scientific’s SEM liquid system encloses the sample within a microfabricated liquid cell in the holder tip, which is sealed from the microscope chamber environment by a patented sealing mechanism.
-The fluid pump and power supply are located safely outside of the chamber.
-A customizable chamber interface and vacuum sealed supply system provide fluid and power to the tip.
-Using Hummingbird’s two-chip fluid cell, users can prepare their sample of choice using the same methods they would for any other electron transparent membrane substrate.
-The tip can be swapped between light microscopes, the SEM, and the TEM for cross-correlative studies.Read MoreEdit
+The liquid pump and heating controller or potentiostat are located outside of the chamber.
+A customizable SEM chamber interface and vacuum sealed supply system provide liquid and power to the tip.
+Using Hummingbird’s two-chip liquid cell, users can prepare their sample of choice using the same methods they would for any other electron transparent membrane substrate.
+The tip can be swapped between light microscopes, the X-ray microscope, the SEM, and the TEM for cross-correlative studies.Read MoreEdit

 Our SEM liquid holder is compatible with most TEM liquid-cell options.
 Common options include: